Geutg/MMmultilayer/README.md

 params files:
-first line - maximum-liklyhood value of the iteration next <n_nodes> lines - membership vector of a node to be in each community out of the K next <n_layers> lines - membership vector of a node to be in each community out of the L the rest of the lines in the file - for each pair of communities and layer group, the probabilitie(?) of the *something* to be in a cirtain edge type
+first line - maximum-liklyhood value of the iteration next <n_nodes> lines - membership vector of a node to be in each community out of the K next <n_layers> lines - membership vector of a layer to be in each community out of the L the rest of the lines in the file - for each pair of communities and layer group, the probabilitie(?) of the *something* to be in a certain edge type

 ### in order to run the test on the given data:
-pypy TensorialMMSBM.py drugstrain0.dat drugstest0.dat 69 85 5 5 3 10 1
+pypy TensorialMMSBM.py drugstrain0.dat drugstest0.dat 69 85 5 5 3 10 1 output
-                                                      #nodes #layers #groupsnodes #groupslayers #labels #initializations output
+                                                      #nodes #layers #groupsnodes #groupslayers #labels #initializations #output #outputfolder

 Note: you can also use python to run the script (instead of pypy).